eliseomartelli/eliseomartelli.it/_posts/2018-12-22-going_cashless_as_a_student.md

 Before we start talking about _going cashless_ we need to talk about the reason behind this choice.
 Going _(almost)_ completely cashless ain't __easy__ and requires at least one rollback solution if something goes wrong (and yep, it __happens__).

-As someone who loves tech but has a _love-hate_ relationship with money (especially with cash), going cashless means worrying less about the things you've in your pocket.
+As someone who loves tech but has a _love-hate_ relationship with money (especially with cash), going cashless means worrying less about the things you've got in your pocket.

 Going cashless means relying on payment services and below you can find a list of the things I use daily to fulfill my payments needs.